From solo drivers to small fleets, get advice on finding breakdown cover that matches your van type and working style.

 So van theft is a major problem in the UK.
 And it affects couriers and small logistics companies severely.
 The loss of the vehicle itself can be financially devastating.
 And just as important, the loss of customer cargo can do big damage to your business’s reputation.

-That’s why it’s important to take proactive steps to keep your courier van secure.
+In this guide, we’ll share the proactive steps you can take to keep your courier van secure.

 Always park your van in well-lit, busy areas.
 This not only deters thieves but also makes it easier for any suspicious activity to be noticed.
 Whenever possible, park near CCTV cameras.